giovaroma/git-basics/readme.txt

 Git basic.

 Learning the basics of Git and Github.
-Fuck typing more....